edlutes/Transloc/README.md

 ## Newest edit (5/28)

-  Partial GeoObs.geojson loaded to Heroku.
-Actively fighting with file structure to get it to load
+  Partial GeoObs.geojson loaded to Heroku.  ~~Actively fighting with file structure to get it to load~~

+  Needs to be uploaded elsewhere and referenced by heroku (Back to mlab/AWS idea)

    By reducing the dataset heroku app rest endpoints now work.
 It's not ideal as it's not the full data set, but it does return something.